The Problem with Data

 Are we collecting data on how we pay people because we want to be sure that we are supporting equal pay within the organization or because we want to attract and retain talent more effectively?
 Or both?
 The business drivers will dictate the data we need and the specific questions we need to answer with it.

-A key factor in prioritizing business need is the “Cost of Doing Nothing.”
+A key factor in prioritizing business needs is the “Cost of Doing Nothing.”
 What would it do to the business if we didn’t make any change or eliminated this function altogether?

 Lack of culture around data-driven decision-making